Hummtaro/NSX1-Apps-Eng/index.md

 &nbsp;

 ### Links to other resources
-&nbsp;&nbsp;&nbsp;&nbsp;Those are not translated or modified in any form by me.
+&nbsp;Those are not modified in any form by me.
 I just think they are useful enought to mention.

 [Lyrics convert software](https://evy1.aides-tech.com/en/download.htm)
 ([by Aides Tech](https://evy1.aides-tech.com/en/))<br>